fzn0x/IT-Tracker/README.md

 # IT-Tracker

-My current understanding about IT fields
+My current understandings of some (not every) Information Technology want-to-learn / known fields

 - [Business process engineering and management](#)
 - [Data and information governance](#)